TL;DR: What if money and time are the same resource, just stored in different containers?

 Money = Stored Time.

-Money being just stored time is the idea that every dollar represents hours of human life already spent – and every purchase is a decision about how to redeploy that stored life.
+Every dollar represents hours of human life already spent – and every purchase is a decision about how to redeploy that stored life.

-Imagine money as a battery.
 To charge the battery, you plug yourself into the machine (a job).
 You trade your limited, non-refundable hours for a storable charge (cash).
 Later, you discharge that battery to buy back your time.

 Need someone to clean your house?
 Cha-ching.
 You just traded a few dollars to get your Saturday morning back.
 Buying that painting?
 Cha-ching.
 You didn’t just buy a canvas, but the stored hours of the artist’s practice and talent.